 Support for Success

-lGS collaborates with our UD partners, host institutions and providers to offer a comprehensive support system for all participants.
+CGPS collaborates with our UD partners, host institutions and providers to offer a comprehensive support system for all participants.
 Your student will begin with the “Before You Explore” workshop series and mandatory pre-departure orientations on campus.
 While abroad, they’ll have access to on-site faculty or staff and student support services from offices like the Center for Counseling & Student Development.
-After returning to the U.S., students can work with Career Center to leverage their study abroad in the job and internship search.
+After returning to the U.S., students can work with the Career Center to leverage their study abroad experience in the job and internship search process.

 21st Century Skills

 Our philosophy is that study abroad is a unique opportunity to practice-- and continue growing-- important skills such as independence, resilience, resourcefulness and adaptability.
 CGPS expects students to chart their own course.

 As a family member, you can help, too!
 Keep in mind that an important part of the study abroad experience is learning to independently problem-solve.
 Facing and overcoming the inevitable mishaps of travel on their own will help your student develop important qualities sought after by employers.

 When students experience problems while traveling, far-away families may feel helpless and unable to assist.
 Most of the time, the best solution is to listen, give perspective and then empower your student to be in the driver’s seat.
 Students on UD travel study programs are expected to work with their faculty director and/or on-site staff to address issues when they arise.

 One of the best ways to prepare your student for the unexpected while abroad, as recommended by author Robert Fulghum, is to understand the difference between an inconvenience, a problem and a crisis.